Marie Ndiaye’s “The Witch” Shortlisted for International Booker Prize 2026

-The International Booker Prize has announced Marie NDiaye alongside other five authors as its shortlist for the Booker Prize 2026, for her novel, The Witch, translated by Jordan Stumb.
+The International Booker Prize has announced Marie NDiaye, alongside five other authors, as one of six shortlisted authors for the 2026 prize for her novel The Witch, translated into English by Jordan Stump.

 Shortlist:

-Established in 20025, The Booker Prize exists to reward the finest fiction on a global basis.
-The prize honours the winner with £50, 000, which will be divided between the author and the translator.
-This year’s prize is supported by Bukhman Philanthropist.
+Established in 2005, the International Booker Prize celebrates the finest works of fiction translated into English and published in the UK and Ireland.
+The £50,000 prize is divided equally between the author and the translator.
+This year’s prize is supported by Bukhman Philanthropies.

 The Witch revolves around the life of Lucie, a woman stuck in an unhappy marriage in an ordinary French town.
 She passes her supernatural gift to her twin daughters, whose powers later exceeded hers.

-The winner of the 2026 Booker Prize will be announced on 19th May, 2026, at Tate Modern, London.
+The winner of the 2026 International Booker Prize will be announced on 19th May 2026, at the Tate Modern, London.

 Congratulations, Marie NDiaye and all the shortlisted authors!